LeiJianxin/HybridLF-SR/README.md

-# unsupervised HLFSSR
+# SSLB HLFSSR
-Unsupervised Leaning-based Hybrid Light Field Spatial Super-Resolution  Network
+Self-supervised Learning to Reconstruct High-resolution 4D Light Fields on A Real-world Hybrid Dataset